JP Miller

-James "Pappy" Pinckney Miller (December 18, 1919 – November 1, 2001) was an American writer whose pen name was "JP Miller".
+James Pinckney Miller (December 18, 1919 – November 1, 2001) was an American writer whose pen name was "JP Miller".
 He was a leading playwright during the Golden Age of Television, receiving three Emmy nominations.
 A novelist and screenwriter, he was best known for Days of Wine and Roses, directed by John Frankenheimer for Playhouse 90 (1958) and later the 1962 film of the same name directed by Blake Edwards.

 Biography

 Miller was the son of construction engineer Rolland James Miller and touring actress Rose Jetta Smith Miller.
 At the age of 17, living in Palacios, Texas, he sold his first story to Wild West Weekly.
 That same year, he boxed professionally in Beaumont, Texas, and other Texas rings under the name Tex Frontier, usually earning $10 a fight.